 - Encourage employees to upskill themselves by learning a new tool/technology: A leadership mindset is of no use if the people are not knowledgeable and competent enough.
 An organization’s corporate culture should inspire employees to learn a new trick or tool with a new technology use-case.
 Upskilling of employees makes them more confident to tackle new challenges or guide a new project that requires new expertise and ability.
 After all, leadership is not always about delegating works to others while saying encouraging words; it also means you need to get works done by yourself sometimes.

-An organization with a corporate culture that cultivates a holistic leadership mindset inspires employees to feel and act like an individual leader, it helps them come out of their comfort zone and take calculated risks and make decisions while keeping the big picture of organizational growth and success in mind.
-It encourages the company management to looks at employees as opportunities that help them explore and utilize their potential to the fullest.
+An organization with a corporate culture that cultivates a holistic leadership mindset inspires employees to feel and act like an individual leaders, it helps them come out of their comfort zone and take calculated risks and make decisions while keeping the big picture of organizational growth and success in mind.
+It encourages the company management to look at employees as opportunities that help them explore and utilize their potential to the fullest.

 Read This: Does your startup have a product roadmap?